noface47/IpTransmitterPHP/README.md

 Upload to your Hosting

-If you want to share,pleas write my Name NoFace 47
+If you want to share,please write my Name NoFace 47

 Example : https://iptransmitter-nf47.000webhostapp.com/